handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ## Overview

 With sorting, you can easily rearrange rows of data, based on the values in specified columns.
-This is especially useful for analyzing and organizing large datasets, helping you identify patterns and trends.
+This is particularly useful for analyzing and organizing large datasets, which helps you identify patterns and trends.

 You can sort rows in different ways:
 - Alphabetically, numerically, or based on a [custom data type](@/guides/cell-types/cell-type.md).